MohammadAh2002/Web-Projects/Simple Designs/Code Magazine/README.md

-# Carousel Component Challenge
+# Product Card Challenge
-Design a Carousel Component.
+Design a Simple Product Card.

 ## Files Included
 - `index.html`: The main HTML file for the project.
+- `Blog - flexbox - css-grid`: The Helper HTML files for the project.
 - `styles.css`: The stylesheet for the project.
 - `Content`: Content for the Design.